NCEA Compatibility

 In Listing 2 the container is now designated as range(5, 10).
 Here 5 is the lower limit and 10 is the upper limit.
 When both lower and upper limits are stated then the lower limit is included in the range but the upper limit is excluded from it.
 This means that in this case the values that the variable intLoopCounter will take on will be 5, 6, 7, 8 and 9.

-In this case an increment of 1 is presumed.
+With no other value supplied, an increment of 1 is presumed.

 The output is shown in Figure 2 below.